ArunPanesar42/eng84_Docker/README.md

 # What is docker
 - Docker is an contanierisation type of software which can easily comunicate with any os, it shares resources between os systems instead of holding them.
 ## Why do we use docker?
-## What is difference betwwen VM and docker
+## What is difference betwwen VM and Containerization
-- Docker is much smaller and much faster for deployment
+- Docker is an application that uses containerization is much smaller and much faster for deployment
 ## Docker Installation and setup
+- First things first we need to go to the docker website using the following link [Docker Setup](https://www.docker.com/products/docker-desktop)
+- Follow the steps in the .exe installation file
+- Now navigate to the git bash and type in `docker --version` to check if docker has been installed
+- (If this has not worked navigate to windows environment an add docker to variables)
+- Run the command `docker run hello-world` and if this executes properly **your docker works!**
 ### Docker Hub account and repo
 ### Docker Commands
 - `docker --version`
 - `docker run hello-world `
-- `docker pull name_of_image`
-= `docker rmi name_of_image` - to remove image
+- `docker pull name_of_image` - this is to check if we have it if not it get pulled and added to our = `docker rmi name_of_image` - to remove image
 - `docker rmi name_of_image -f` - to force remove image
 - `docker ps` - to check running containers